 That summer I thought I was pregnant and didn’t feel I could bring someone into the world in these circumstances.
 A medical student friend put me in touch with Jane.
 I talked with Ruth Surgal for a long time.
 It turned out that I wasn’t pregnant.
-A few months later, Ruth (who was heading up Jane and was known as ‘Big Jane’) invited me to attend an orientation program to bring on new Janes.
+A few months later, Ruth (who was one of the leaders in the service) invited me to attend an orientation program to bring on new Janes.

-By this time we had learned that “Mike.” who was now doing the abortions, was not actually a doctor.
-So we pushed him to teach us how to do the abortions.
+By 1971, we’d learned that “Mike,” who was now doing the abortions then, was not actually a doctor.
+But he was so good that we pushed him to teach us how to do the abortions.
 He agreed, and several of us learned the procedures.

-Then in the spring of 1971, several of us were busted – we became the ‘“Abortion 7,” and there was a campaign to fight back against the arrests.
+Then in the spring of 1972 seven of us were busted: The press called us the “Abortion 7,” and we hired an attorney to fight back against the arrests.
 In 1972, the Roe v.
 Wade decision came down, and we were released.

 From these experiences what guidance can you give us today?
 How do we fight back against the Texas law?